 Both Granite and Quartz have a lifespan of 25-50 years, depending on the level of care they are given and how they are used.

 Granite is a durable material that’s resistant to heat and many other kitchen elements.
 Due to its porous nature, though, there can be some staining if spilled liquids are left sitting, and damage can be done if your counter receives a high-impact blow.

 Quartz is actually harder than Granite and, thus, more durable.
 Because it isn’t porous like Granite, it’s easy to keep your countertops relatively bacteria-free.
 Quartz can be damaged by excessive heat, so use heating pads at all times.
 Quartz is the material of choice for severe kitchen conditions.

 Quartz manufacturers have figured out how to create irregularity in their Quartz, effectively mimicking the natural-looking variegation of Granite and even the swirls of marble.
 Conversely, some styles of Quartz can look simpler with little to no irregularity.
 If you are a minimalist that prefers a monochromatic kitchen, Quartz is a good option.

 Every Granite countertop is one of a kind.
 Granite slabs are known for having a lot of “movement” and variations in its natural color, while Quartz tends to be less dramatic in its colorization.

-> If you want a counter with a character that is unique, go with Granite.
-Granite variations standout in a sunlit kitchen!
+If you want a counter with a character that is unique, go with Granite.
+Granite variations are standout in a sunlit kitchen!

-> The Greener Building Material
+The Greener Building Material

-> Quartz is generally considered a greener choice because it’s made from waste stone and therefore unlike Granite it doesn’t require mining slabs or shipping them around the globe.
+Quartz is generally considered a greener choice because it’s made from waste stone, and therefore unlike Granite, it doesn’t require mining slabs or shipping them around the globe.

-> The Argument for Granite Countertops
+The Argument for Granite Countertops